 The top-three finishers in every race event celebrate their achievements on the rostrum by being handed a trophy, a bottle of champagne and a significant points haul.
 You can bet on any driver on the grid to achieve a podium finish, with the less likely drivers handed longer odds compared to the more traditional frontrunners.

 The final option available out of the most popular betting markets is on the appearance of a safety car during the Grand Prix.
 For this, a punter is given only a yes or no option to select from.

-If you're aiming to make money betting on Formula One, there are a number of different techniques and methods which you should utilise in order to improve your understanding of the sports.
-This in turn should promote your profit making and ability to spot solid odds for the outcome of specific events or races.
+If you’re aiming to bet on Formula One, there are a number of different techniques and methods which you should utilise in order to improve your understanding of the sports.
+This in turn should promote your ability to spot solid odds for the outcome of specific events or races.

 Use F1 Stats